YaleDHLab/dancing-with-data/README.md

 # Dancing with Robots

-This repository contains source code for generating and visualizign 3D dance sequences with neural networks.
+This repository contains source code for generating and visualizing 3D dance sequences with neural networks.

 # Requirements